 From any signal we could derive a new one by saying `that signal before $k$ steps', i.e. this is a memory of the signal.
 There is, of course, the question how to define this memory for the moments when $t-k$ is a negative value, i.e. what to remember for a moment before the birth.
 The natural value suitable for this case is the symbol Undef.

-Let's take another internal symbol.
+Let's look at another internal signal.
 Let's have a model of the world consisting of a finite-state non-deterministic automaton.
 Let's have a signal bringing back the state of this automaton in the t moment.
-If the device was deterministic, its respective signal would also be deterministic.
-But we might not know the state the non-deterministic automaton is in at a given moment.
+For a deterministic automaton we would know its respective signal, but for a non-deterministic one there might be moments when we don't know the current state it is in.
 Then it would be natural for the signal to return the Undef symbol.
-In a few more steps we may find out what state we've been in.
-Then certain additional information might come in saying us that the signal from that step has been this or that rather than Undef.
+In a few more steps we may find out what state it was in.
+Then, certain additional information might come in, telling us that the signal from that step has been this or that rather than Undef.

-As you can see, the assumption of the symbols Undef and Nothing is very suitable with the input signals and even more suitable with internal symbols.
+As you can see, the introduction of symbols Undef and Nothing is very suitable for the input signals and even more suitable for the operation of the internal signals.

 With output signals we will also use the symbol Nothing.
 Imagine that at a certain moment you don't know what to do.
 In this case, it would be most suitable to do nothing but you have to do something because your device must come out with an output because otherwise it would stay stuck in silence, which, we assume, is unacceptable.